erbombla/shoes/README.md

 * _I do not want_ stores and shoe brands to be saved if I enter a blank name

 _Additional Notes:_
-* Columns and inputs for style number, size and price are intentionally left blank as an additional feature
+* Columns and inputs for style number, size and price are intentionally left blank as an additional features

 ## Setup/Installation Requirements